PrinceS17/Cancellation/matlab_sic/ReadMe.md

   3. comment writing TX part and use part below to read RX signal, do the cancellation and show the result.

 * main_qpsk_for\_c.m is similar to main_qpsk_r.m and the only difference is that it doesn't generate TX signal itself and read both TX and RX QPSK signal from UHD transceiver, which makes it more convenient for the test of QPSK cancellation.
 After visualizing the TX and RX, we can find the delay manually and set the start of buffer *st1, st2*.
 You can also change the length of signal, pilot, estimator and preamble.

+  By default, it reads binary file *tx_file, rx_file* as an example of QPSK cancellation.

 * qpsk\_generation.m is a function used to generate QPSK waveform from a symbol stream.
 Given roll-off coefficient *beta*, span of symbol and samples per symble, it can generate corresponding QPSK waveform by interpolation and convolution with raised cosine filter.
 It is used in main_qpsk_r.m.